GoldenHammerSoftware/GHString/README.md

 ## GHIdentifier

 GHIdentifier is a hashed string that can be used as an efficient lookup key.
 It is generated through the GHStringHashTable interface.
 GHStringHashTableDJB2 is provided as one implementation.
+Define GHRETAIL to remove debug string representations from the memory.

 ## GHStringTokenizer